Overview

 recommend that Clients establish their account[s] at Charles Schwab & Co., Inc. (“Schwab”), Fidelity Brokerage

-Services or Interactive Brokers.
+Services or Interactive Brokers and Altruist.

-disclosure under Item 14 below.
+see the disclosure under Item 14 below.

 1. Soft Dollars - Soft dollars are revenue programs offered by broker-dealers/custodians whereby an advisor